xJonathanLEI/starkli/book/src/declaring-classes.md

 >
 > You need both a [signer](./signers.md) and an [account](./accounts.md) for this.
 The commands shown in this page omit the signer and account options for better readability, and assume you've properly configured the environment variables.

-You can declare the following types of contract artifacts:

-- Sierra classes: output of the `starknet-compile` command; and
+You can declare Sierra classes, which are the output of the `starknet-compile` command, or `target/dev/xxxx.contract_class.json` files if you're using `Scarb`.

-- _(Deprecated)_ Legacy Cairo 0 classes: output of the `starknet-compile-deprecated` command
+> ℹ️ **Note**
+>
+> Starting from Starkli v0.4.0, declaring Cairo 0 (legacy) classes is no longer supported.
+To declare such a class, use a v0.3.x Starkli release instead.

 To declare any class, simply run:

 ```console
 starkli declare /path/to/class/file
 ```

-Starkli is capable of determining the type of class provided.
-There are no separate commands for Sierra and legacy classes.

 Once the declaration is successful, Starkli displays the class hash declared.
 The class hash is needed for [deploying contracts](./deploying-contracts.md).